andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 {: .notice}

 ## Applications
-Here are some ways Markdown and Markdown-like formatting can be used:
+Here are some ways Markdown can be used:
 * **Reddit:** You can add Markdown formatting directly to text in the post composer when using the Markdown Editor.
 * **Ghost:** You can use Markdown to format blog posts.
-* **WhatsApp:** You can use Markdown-like formatting to format messages.
+* **Discord:** You can use Markdown to format messages.
 * **Obsidian:** You can store notes as Markdown files.
 * **Any Plain-Text Editor:** You can write Markdown in any plain-text editor and then convert into other formats such as PDF with the right tools.